 - Brent Crude Oil: Contracts, which are available each month of the year, launch on the 11th (or next business day) of every month.
 These futures represent just 100 barrels of oil, giving those with a smaller capital base an equal chance to make a play in the futures market.
 Each contract is quoted in rupees per barrel and has a maximum order size of 10,000 barrels, or 100 contracts [see also The Ten Commandments of Commodity Investing].

 This is an extremely important distinction to make; just because Brent futures are available to everyone does not mean that they are intended for widespread use.
 In fact, it is safe to say that the majority of investors should not be utilizing actual futures, but may instead choose to use Brent crude stocks, ETFs, or mutual funds.
 Futures contracts are only intended for serious investors and traders who fully appreciate their complexities and risks.
 Owning these contracts requires consistent management and a watchful eye, as a position can unravel in a matter of hours.

 Trading Brent futures requires a specific account that is complicated enough on its own, but when you add in the volatility of these contracts and all of the underlying price drivers, it becomes abundantly clear that futures investing is not meant for everyone.
-If you do end up utilizing these contracts, make sure you keep the major price drivers in mind, like the health of the global economy, geopolitical tensions, emerging market demand, and the prevalence of substitutes.
-Of course, if you are uncomfortable investing in the futures themselves, you can always turn to the United States Brent Oil Fund (BNO) which invests in front month contracts [see also 25 Things Every Financial Advisor Should Know About Commodities].
+Investors and traders who do end up utilizing these contracts must keep major price drivers in mind such as the health of the global economy, geopolitical tensions, emerging market demand, and the prevalence of substitutes.
+Of course, if you are uncomfortable investing in the futures themselves, you can always turn to the United States Brent Oil Fund (BNO), which invests in front-month contracts [see also 25 Things Every Financial Advisor Should Know About Commodities].